NerminAyman/VisualCalculator/README.md

 Prerequisites: Unity (EditorVersion: 2019.2.5f1).

 ### How to Run:
 a.
-Create new Unity project.
+Create new Unity project
 b.
 Import the Unity package "Team_8" in folder “code” in the project, then run scene “project”

 ## OR